ghost-fvtt/FVTT-Autocomplete-Inline-Properties/CONTRIBUTING.md

 # Contributing

 Pull requests are welcome!
-I appreciate any bugfixes you can provide, and I am also very willing to accept support for new systems in the module.
+I appreciate any bugfixes you can provide, and I am also very willing to accept support for new systems in this module.
-Note that I would prefer not to add explicit support for modules within AIP.
+Note that I would prefer not to add explicit support for other modules within AIP.
 Other modules can, however, add their own configuration at runtime in the `init` hook if they wish.

 ## Adding support for new systems or modules